 Kandy, high in the hills of Sri Lanka is a good place to start if you want to visit the historic sites in this part of Sri Lanka.
 We spent 5 days in Kandy, enjoyed the relatively cooler climate of the hills and were never short of something to do.
 Have a look at this post about how we happily spent our days in Kandy without breaking the bank.
 If you’d like to see where we stayed in Kandy, you need this post and if you’d like to check out our favourite things to do in Kandy, click here.

 Getting Around Sri Lanka

 Trains, buses, taxis, organised tours, tuk tuks and hired driver guides are plentiful and easy to arrange in Sri Lanka.
-Most Sri Lankans speak brilliant English, you shouldn’t have any difficulties.
+Most Sri Lankans you will meet speak excellent English, you shouldn’t have any difficulties.

 Getting to Dambulla From Kandy by Bus

 Dambulla is 72Km north of Kandy.
 This time we chose the public bus.
 The bus to Dambulla leaves from Kandy Central bus station, adjacent to Kandy Central train station.
 There are several different buses that will get you there, running at least every half hour.
 Express buses will take about an hour and a half to two hours, slower buses take the same route but stop more often.
 There is a super express bus which passes Dambulla, but you may have to buy a seat to the end of the line, making it more expensive.
 The super express will save you half an hour depending on traffic.
 You’ll pay around a dollar or under per person.
 The express bus stopped right outside the Dambulla entrance and picked us back up on the other side of the road.
 We had seats on the way there, on the return journey the bus was packed, we had to stand for a while, the super friendly Sri Lankans squashed up to make room for the children.

 Organised Tours to Dambulla From Kandy ( and Sigiriya)